On the characterizations of $\mathcal{D}_{k} \backslash \mathcal{D}_{k-2}$

-\begin{proof} By Proposition \ref{L246}, $L_2$ is a strong CR tournament.
+\begin{proof}[{\bf Proof of Theorem \ref{allLnstrongCR}}] By Proposition \ref{L246}, $L_2$ is a strong CR tournament.
 Note that $L_3 \in \mathcal{D}_1$.
-Then a $1$-transitive blowup of $L_3$ is switching equivalent to a transitive $4$-tournament by Theorem \ref{D1}.
+Then a $1$-transitive blowup of $L_3$ is switching equivalent to a transitive $4$-tournament by Theorem \ref{D1} and Corollary \ref{crllblowupclass}.
 It is easy to check that a transitive $4$-tournament is a CR tournament (by direct checking).
-Thus a $1$-transitive blowup of $L_3$ is a CR tournament by Theorem \ref{switchCRtournament}, it follows that $L_3$ is a strong CR tournament by Proposition \ref{strongCR1}.
+Thus a $1$-transitive blowup of $L_3$ is a CR tournament by Theorem \ref{thforswiso}, it follows that $L_3$ is a strong CR tournament by Proposition \ref{strongCR1}.
 Now we consider $n \geq 4$.

 If $n$ is even, then by Theorem \ref{evenLnbasicCR}, $L_n$ is a strong CR tournament.